 The French term ‘crémant’, meaning ‘creamy’, was classically used for sparkling wines with a lower pressure.
-Dorset-based wine legend Steven Spurrier has produced England’s first, with a pressure of 3.7 bar, as opposed to 6 – the standard for Champagne and English sparkling wine.
+Dorset-based wine legend the Steven Spurrier (RIP) produced England’s first, with a pressure of 3.7 bar, as opposed to 6 – the standard for Champagne and English sparkling wine.

 Interestingly, his decision to try a less fizzy English sparkling was actually driven by adversity.
 Because the weather in 2015 was so cold, the harvest was extremely acidic – not ideal for traditional sparkling .